hzqst/metamod-fallguys/README_FALLGUYS.md

 ### Custom Footsteps

-//You have to enable custom footsteps for current map.
+You have to call `g_EngineFuncs.EnableCustomStepSound(true);` to enable custom footsteps for current map.

-//Custom footsteps will be automatically disabled after level changes.
+Custom footsteps will be automatically disabled after level changes or server restarts.

 ```
 void MapInit()
 {